-Offered Either Fall or Spring: Lecture hours: 3.
-Lab: 4
+Offered Either Fall or Spring; Lecture hours: 3, Lab: 4

-Element distribution, basic thermodynamics and kinetics, mineral and gas solubility, phase diagrams, stable and radioactive isotopes, oxidation-reduction processes, surface geochemistry, composition of natural water.
-Prerequisites: MATH 201 and (CHEM 205 or CHEM 207) or permission of the instructor.
+Composition of natural waters and sediments, basic thermodynamics and kinetics, acid-base and oxidation-reduction reactions, chemical weathering, stable and radioactive isotopes, carbon and nutrient cycles, anthropogenic impacts on geochemical cycles.
+Prerequisites: CHEM 203 or CHEM 205 or CHEM 207 or permission of the instructor.
+Crosslisted as GEOL 605.